How I Achieved My First 10K Run After Completing Couch to 5k

 I slowed down my training by continuing to run 5K and doing strength training during rest days.

-I avoided falling into a trap where runners compare themselves to other runners.
+I managed to avoid falling into the trap where runners compare themselves to other runners.

 I see a guy who is 15 years older than me and yet, he runs 5K ten minutes faster than me.
 Maybe he’s been running for a long time?
 Maybe he was a competitive runner in his youth?
 He’s definitely stronger, that’s for sure.